GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_description.md

 **Natural Aquatic Vegetation (NAV)**

 Natural Aquatic Vegetation (NAV) is associated primarily with wetlands that are dominated by woody or herbaceous vegetation (as with NTV).
-NAV is generally associated with mangroves, but could also include other types of aquatic vegetation.
+NAV is most commonly associated with mangroves, but may also include other forms of aquatic vegetation occurring within the maximum extent expected from mangroves.

 **Artificial Surfaces (AS)**